dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ----------------------------------------------------------------------
 ### Step 6: do it as a "fast interrupt" (FIQ)

+***NOTE: at this point I'm still adding stuff.
+The rest of the lab just has high bits.
+Will add more writing.
+Tuesday's lab will just be continuing the quest.***

-Looking at the machine code, we still push an pop two registers, which means we have to have a stack pointer, as well as some extra management.
-We can eliminate all of this by using
+Looking at the machine code, we still push a couple of registers, which means we have to have a stack pointer, as well as some extra management.
-"fast interrupt" mode.
+We can eliminate all of this by using "fast interrupt" mode.
 If you look in chapter 4 of the armv6 document you can see that FIQ mode has six shadow registers, R8-R14.

 <img src="images/shadow-regs-pA2-5.png" width="450" />